Chapter 10: Presentation

 Application of relief from requirement to disclose details regarding the amount of the transaction price allocated to future performance obligations

-The circumstances outlined in IFRS 15 represent the only exceptions where entities are not mandated to disclose the information typically required.
-Therefore, for a performance obligation within a contract initially expected to last over a year, the disclosure practical expedient is only applicable if the recognition practical expedient in IFRS 15 is utilized.
+Therefore, for a performance obligation that is part of a contract with an original expected duration of more than one year, the disclosure practical expedient is only available when the recognition practical expedient in IFRS 15 is applied.

 Presentation and disclosure of the remaining performance obligations on cancellable contracts – example

-Furthermore, CU2,300 of the upfront payment from Customer B pertains to potential contract renewals, akin to optional purchases for months 2 to 24.
-Therefore, this amount should be classified as a financial liability, not a contract liability.
-It does not signify Company A’s obligation to provide goods or services, as the entity is not obliged to furnish additional one-month term licenses and PCS until Customer B opts to renew the contract monthly.
+In addition, because CU2,300 of the upfront consideration received from Customer B is related to potential contract renewals that are, in effect, optional purchases (i.e. consideration for months 2 to 24), that amount should be presented as a financial liability rather than a contract liability.
+The CU2,300 does not represent Company A’s obligation to transfer goods or services to a customer for which the entity has received consideration (or for which the amount is due) from the customer.
+This is because Company A is not obligated to transfer additional one-month term licences and PCS to the customer until the customer exercises its option to renew the contract each month (by electing not to terminate the contract).

 Example